Søren Stryger

-Søren Stryger (born 7 February 1975) is a retired Danish team handball player.
+Søren Stryger (born 7 February 1975) is a Danish retired team handball player.
 He lastly played for the German club SG Flensburg-Handewitt.

 He has played on the national team at European and World championships and won several medals with the Danish national handball team.
 In both 2000 and 2004 he was named Danish handball player of the year.

 Private life

 He lives with his wife, Eva, and their two sons in Flensburg.
 He has a Master of Science in Business Administration and Commercial Law.